Joseph Danielsen: Early life

 A lifelong resident of Franklin Township, Danielsen is an IT consultant and owner of Network Blade LLC.
 He is a veteran of the United States Army Reserve, having served in the 78th Div.
 Reserve TNG from 1982 to 1991, as well as a volunteer fire fighter for 22 years.
 He was as a member of the Franklin Township Fire District No. 1 Board of Fire Commissioners from 2000 to 2006.
 During his term he was integral in creating an inter-local agreement between the township and the four fire districts that provided fire fighters during the day.
 From 1997 until 2010, Danielsen served on the Franklin Township Planning Board, including a stint as vice chair for several of those years.
 In that role, he supported economic development and helped attract businesses to Franklin Township while maintaining the local historic character.
 He is the head of the Franklin Township Municipal Democratic Committee.
 Danielsen received an A.S. in Marketing, Art, and Design from Middlesex County College and a B.A. in Visual Arts from Rutgers University.
 The youngest of nine children, he remains a resident of Franklin Township with his wife Christine and their three children.

 New Jersey Assembly

 Danielsen was appointed to fill the vacant seat of Upendra J. Chivukula, who left office to take a seat as a Commissioner on the New Jersey Board of Public Utilities, and took office on October 16, 2014.

 Committee assignments

-Committee assignments for the 2022—23 Legislative Session session are:
+Committee assignments for the 2022—23 Legislative Session are: